grevory/angular-local-storage/README.md

 An Angular module that gives you access to the browsers local storage

-Remember to set your app name (settings.appName) in the settings at the beginning of localStorageModule.js.
+Remember to set your app name (settings.appPrefix) in the settings at the beginning of localStorageModule.js.

 To do:
-- Make appName available to Angular for manipulation
 - Set cookies as a failback for browsers that do not support local storage
+- Expand Readme

 Example use: